JenniferBuehler/convenience-pkgs/README.md

 # tools-pkgs

-Collection of tools generally useful for testing and developing various other ROS packages
+Collection of tools generally useful for testing and developing various other ROS packages.

+See also [the wiki page](https://github.com/JenniferBuehler/tools-pkgs/wiki/) for more information.